trobrock/chefvm/README.md

     # Use a specific config
     chefvm use {YOUR_CHEF_CONFIG|default}

     # Set your default config
     chefvm default YOUR_CHEF_CONFIG

+    # List your configurations, including current and default
+    chefvm list

-    # Create a new config directory
+    # Create a new config
     chefvm create YOUR_CHEF_CONFIG

+    # Delete a config
+    chefvm delete YOUR_CHEF_CONFIG

     # Open a config directory in $EDITOR
     chefvm edit YOUR_CHEF_CONFIG